opennode/waldur-core/docs/guide/install-from-src.rst

     CLOSED_ALERTS_LIFETIME
       Specifies closed alerts lifetime (timedelta value, for example timedelta(hours=1)).
       Expired closed alerts will be removed during the cleanup.

-    DEFAULT_SECURITY_GROUPS
-      A list of security groups that will be created in IaaS backend for each cloud.

-      Each entry is a dictionary with the following keys:

-      name
-        Short name of the security group.

-      description
-        Detailed description of the security group.

-      rules
-        List of firewall rules that make up the security group.

-        Each entry is a dictionary with the following keys:

-        protocol
-          Transport layer protocol the rule applies to.
-          Must be one of *tcp*, *udp* or *icmp*.

-        cidr
-          IPv4 network of packet source.
-          Must be a string in `CIDR notation`_.

-        from_port
-          Start of packet destination port range.
-          Must be a number in range from 1 to 65535.

-          For *tcp* and *udp* protocols only.

-        to_port
-          End of packet destination port range.
-          Must be a number in range from 1 to 65535.
-          Must not be less than **from_port**.

-          For *tcp* and *udp* protocols only.

-        icmp_type
-          ICMP type of the packet.
-          Must be a number in range from -1 to 255.

-          See also: `ICMP Types and Codes`_.

-          For *icmp* protocol only.

-        icmp_code
-          ICMP code of the packet.
-          Must be a number in range from -1 to 255.

-          See also: `ICMP Types and Codes`_.

-          For *icmp* protocol only.

     ELASTICSEARCH
       Dictionary of Elasticsearch parameters.